Meet Heather

 A Little More About Me

 I like to travel and see different cultures.
-I am an avid reader, dedicated Netflix binger and chocolate lover.
+I am an avid reader, dedicated Netflix binger and animal lover.
 When it’s above 50 degrees (I’m no winter warrior), I enjoy finding places to hike around Austin.

 My Background